 Original stories and poems are provided as reading material as you progress through the manual.
-Symbols are used to designate various sounds, such as short and long vowels and silent letters.
-Sight words are introduced at an earlier level than in other reading programs, allowing the child to read more interesting passages.
+The author uses symbols to designate various sounds, such as short and long vowels and silent letters.
+She introduces sight words at an earlier level than in other reading programs, so the child can read more interesting passages.

 Some lessons incorporate simple games like “Sight Word Bingo” and “Sight Word Worms.”
-In other lessons, simple drawings are included that relate to the story.
-Children are encouraged to trace or draw their own picture from the model and write or dictate a sentence about the picture.
-Gradually, children are directed to “write” their own stories (by dictating them to the parent) and to practice reading these stories.
+Other lessons include simple drawings that relate to the story.
+Children trace or draw their own picture from the model and write or dictate a sentence about the picture.
+Gradually, children “write” their own stories (by dictating them to the parent) and practice reading these stories.

 Reading Made Easy concludes with Valerie Bendt’s, twelve-chapter short story, “Gideon’s Gift.”
 This heartfelt story emphasizes the joy of reading and writing, while stressing finding our God-given gifts and giving God the glory in all situations.
 Each chapter’s suspenseful conclusion urges the child on to the next lesson.
 This beautifully written account exposes the child to vocabulary not normally used in today’s books for children.
 Cathy Pierce – Children’s Librarian

 - Note: If your child can write, you will enjoy the Student Activity Books!
 This is another way to reinforce the phonics lesson that gets the whole body involved with the memory work.
 And a bonus for the parent is that this is something that your child can do independently!